 Originally quite narrow, choker bands continued to widen throughout the late 19th and early 20th centuries.

 04 of 11

 Collar or Collier Necklace

 The literal translation of collar can apply to anything worn about the neck, whether pertaining to clothing, flowers, fur, or jewelry.
-A collar necklace refers to a specific type of adornment that completely surrounds the neck.
-The French word collier—meaning collar—is sometimes used to name this style as well.
+A collar necklace refers to a specific type of adornment completely surrounding the neck.
+The French word collier—meaning collar—is sometimes used to refer to this style as well.